scade-platform/swift4j/README.md

 For more details on plugins configuration please refer to the plugin's [README](https://github.com/scade-platform/spm-gradle-plugin/blob/main/README.md)

 The **SwiftPM Plugin for Android** takes care of the installation of the [Swift Toolchain for Android](https://github.com/scade-platform/swift-android-toolchain) that allows to compile Swift code for the Android platform as well as packaging all required parts into a ready to use application.
-For more details, please follow the [Usage](#usage) section or take a look at [Switf4j Examples]([GitHub - scade-platform/swift4j-examples: Usage examples of the Swift4j Toolkit](https://github.com/scade-platform/swift4j-examples)).
+For more details, please follow the [Usage](#usage) section or take a look at [swift4j-examples](https://github.com/scade-platform/swift4j-examples).

 ## Getting Started